Particular/docs.particular.net/transports/upgrades/amazonsqs-5to6.md

 snippet: 5to6-encryption

-## Configuration Options
+## Configuration options

-The SQS transport configuration options that have not been changed have been moved to the `SqsTransport` class.
+The SQS transport configuration options that have not changed have been moved to the `SqsTransport` class.
 See the following table for further information:

 | Version 6 configuration option | Version 7 configuration option |
 | --- | --- |